 Install software using Managed Software Center

-1. Navigate to your “Applications” folder and open the Managed Software Center.app”
+- Navigate to your Applications folder and open the Managed Software Center app.

 Installing updates through Managed Software Center

-1. Navigate to your Applications folder and open the Managed Software Center.app
+- Navigate to your Applications folder and open the Managed Software Center app.

-2. Select the Updates button from the toolbar at top of the Managed Software Center window.
+- Select the Updates tab from the toolbar on the left of the Managed Software Center window.

-3. All available updates will be displayed, including any pending software installations.
-Save any work you have open, then click the Update All button.
+- All available updates will be displayed, including any pending software installations (although you may have to click CHECK FOR UPDATES or CHECK AGAIN first).
+Click the UPDATE ALL button.

 FAQ and Troubleshooting

-If Managed Software Center is presenting you with an update to a new version of macOS, it can be a confusing and unintuitive process to install these updates.
+If Managed Software Center presents you with an upgrade to a new version of macOS, but you just want to install security and application updates instead.

-3. You’ll be redirected to Software Update, where you may see an upgrade to the newest version of macOS available.
-Below this upgrade, click the blue More Info text.
+- You’ll be redirected to Software Update, where you may see an upgrade to the newest version of macOS available.
+Instead of clicking Upgrade Now, click the blue More Info… in the Also available section.

-6. If you had more than one update to install, it will likely only do one at a time.
-After restarting you should go back to System Preferences > Software Update and perform the next update if you still see “Another update is available”.
+- If you had more than one update to install, it may only do one at a time.
+After restarting you should go back to System Preferences > Software Update and repeat the process.

 I don't have Managed Software Center on my computer - How do I get it?